-The modem must be connected to an analog telephone line using a 6-pin, RJ-11 modem cable (included with select models only).
+The modem must be connected to an analog telephone line using a 6-pin, RJ-11 modem cable.
 In some countries, a country-specific modem cable adapter is also required.
 Jacks for digital PBX systems may resemble analog telephone jacks, but they are not compatible with the modem.

-MARNING!
+▲ WARNING!
 Connecting the internal analog modem to a digital line can permanently damage the modem.
 Immediately disconnect the modem cable if you accidentally connect it to a digital line.